Body BaLancer Group

-This group was started as an office collaboration between the Counseling Center and Office of Disability Resources in the Fall '09 and has continued into the current Fall '13 semester.
-The group is open to any student who has officially registered with the Office of Disability Services.
-The group meets in the Office of Disability Resources conference room every Wednesday from 1:30 PM - 3:00 PM.
+This group was started as an office collaboration between the Counseling Center and Office of Disability Resources in the Fall '09 and has continued into the current Spring '14 semester.
+The group is open to any student who has officially registered with the Office of Disability Resources.
+The group meets in the Office of Disability Resources conference room every Thursday from 3:30 PM - 5:00 PM starting January 23rd.

 Advocacy, Communication, and Transition are at the core of what we discuss in this support group format.
 The students who have committed to each other for once a week for the better part of two semesters have found the group to be therapeutic and comfortable enough to openly discuss ideas and conflicts in their lives and process them with each other.